8 Habits of People with Great Skin

 Dead skin cells replenish themselves every 30 days so when they don’t shed off completely they clog the pores and leave the skin looking dry and flaky.
 Exfoliation essentially reduces breakouts, increases collagen production, improves the appearance of the skin, and improves the adoption of moisturisers and serums.

 Physical and chemical exfoliation are both safe if you have normal skin.
-However, if you have acne-prone, sensitive or dry skin be extremely gentle when physical exfoliators or use a mild chemical exfoliator.
+However, if you have acne-prone, sensitive or dry skin be extremely gentle with physical exfoliators or use a mild chemical exfoliator.

 5.Applying Serums